remzigunes21/trivia-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## This project use

+***The user can select the level on the home page.
+The contest also has 10 questions.
+If the user answers these 10 questions correctly, he wins the competition.
+If he gives the wrong answer, the game is over.
+If the user cannot answer the question in the desired time, the game is over.

 ***Difficulty Selection
 ***Usage of Lottie Animation(https://github.com/chenqingspring/react-lottie - https://lottiefiles.com/)
 ***Timer - User has 15 seconds to answer the question, if user does not answer the question in given time, user should be directed to a page which states that time's up.***